alexeybezrodniy/ios-cookbook/1-git-flow.md

 In our workflow we have several branches:

-- `master` that always contains latest production code from AppStore;
+- `main` that always contains latest production code from AppStore;
-- `develop` that is used for staging purposes and should be always buildable;
 - `feature/*` branches.
 For every fix or feature you should create a separate branch.
-When you are done, create a Pull Request to the `develop`.
+When you are done, create a Pull Request to the `main`.
 There are some naming variations that you are free to use, like `fix/*`, `refactor/*`.

 ### Merging

-We use Pull Requests to merge any change to the `develop` or `master` branch.
-Sometimes it's ok to push a hotfix directly into the `develop` when the sky is falling, otherwise, please, use Pull Requests.
-This rule enforces [collective code ownership](https://martinfowler.com/bliki/CodeOwnership.html).
+We use Pull Requests to merge any change to the `main` branch.

-Don't forget to wait till [CI](3-ci.md) is green before merging the PR.

 ## Code Review